ewwmy/cheatsheets/typescript-en.md

 ### Abstract classes and methods

-> Comparing to interfaces, abstract classes and methods can contain implementation.
+> Comparing to interfaces, abstract classes can contain implementation.

 - abstract classes cannot be instantiated directly
 - abstract methods should not have an implementation